liangjinwong-sit/INF2009_G25/README.md

 # GymPulse — Real-Time Gym Equipment Monitoring System

-**INF2009: Edge Computing & Analytics — Group 25**
+**INF2009: Edge Computing and Analytics — Group 25**
 Singapore Institute of Technology

 ## Overview

 GymPulse is a real-time gym equipment monitoring system designed for condominium gyms, built on a 2-Raspberry Pi edge computing architecture.
-It uses computer vision to detect people, track their movement across equipment zones, and determine whether gym machines are actively in use — all processed at the edge with no cloud dependency.
+It uses computer vision to detect people, track their movement across equipment zones, and determine whether gym machines are actively in use, all of which processed at the edge with no cloud dependency.

 A live web dashboard displays zone occupancy, session timers, and usage history.
 Telegram alerts notify condo gym users when equipment has been occupied beyond a configurable threshold.